Welcome to Sundance Solar Designs

 These design specifications will likely rotate around some basic principles of solar design like thermal mass to moderate heating and cooling requirements, envelope integrity to minimize heat gain and loss, proper cross ventilation and day lighting strategies to reduce the necessity of mechanical systems to achieve the same results and space interactions to optimize circulation of both the air flow and human element flow throughout the space.

-5kW photovoltaic & thermal system installed in Rico, CO three years ago zeroed out the owner's energy bill.
+5kW photovoltaic & thermal system installed in Rico, CO five years ago zeroed out the owner's energy bill.
 Above, a similar sized 5kW+ systems' charge controllers, inverter and main AC load panel

 Solar thermal can provide the space heating and domestic hot water for the home.
 How these solar space heating and domestic hot water heating systems interact with your home and/or your existing original heating systems is one of the tasks of the initial site visit.
 Sometimes it makes sense to tag onto the existing systems and let the solar thermal system become the primary heat supply and other times you might just want to reconfigure everything altogether in order to achieve the most economical (in the long run) solution.
 Today's energy costs in either propane, electricity or natural gas have a lot of people re-thinking how they heat their homes and provide for hot water.

 A "micro-grid"Photovoltaic system installed at the Maze, Canyonlands National Park and the battery bank that went with it.
 This system serves 8 living units, maintenance station and the ranger station.